 Once the cooking cycle is complete, let the pressure valve come down on its own.
 Open the lid, and using a potato masher, mash all the cooked vegetables well.
 Add salt, lemon juice to season, a little butter and mix well.

-Tips for making Pav Bhaji
+Expert Tips for Perfect Bhaji

 Use Butter: To make pav bhaji that tastes authentic, don't skip the butter!
 I like to use either butter or ghee to saute the onions at the very beginning, and I also add a little cube of butter on top of the bhaji while serving it.
-The classic street style Mumbai pav bhaji is made with ladles of butter, and the mashed veggies are mixed well in butter while cooking.
+The classic street style Mumbai pav bhaji is made with ladles of butter and the mashed veggies are mixed well in butter while cooking.
 The pav or dinner rolls that are served with the bhaji are also toasted in melted butter and then served.

 Use Kashmiri Chili Powder: Kashmiri red chili powder gives a deep red color to any dish but imparts very little heat.
 I recommend using it for almost all Indian recipes that call for red chili powder.
 A close substitute is paprika powder - although paprika is sweeter in taste.